DiegodOliveira/DiegodOliveira/README.md

 # About me

 Greetings!
-I'm a passionate individual with a profound interest in the remarkable fields of machine learning and artificial intelligence.
+I'm a passionate individual with a profound interest in the remarkable fields of machine learning and artificial intelligence, i am mainly focused on web devlopment in the moment.
 I am driven by the desire to understand and harness the transformative power of these cutting-edge technologies.
 Allow me to introduce myself as someone who embodies the qualities of being cooperative, focused, and willing to compromise to achieve success in this ever-evolving domain.

 ## Contact me!